neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 2. Never run containers as root or privileged mode
 __Why__:
 If your container gets compromised then running as root or priviliged mode (removes most of the isolation provided by the container) making it fairly easy for the hacker to break out of the container and gain full access to the host node, potentially the cluster, any kubernetes secrets and possibly all your data.
 Once they have access to run commands on the host they could for example query the cluster API to create their own pods or write a key to /root/.ssh/authorized_keys on the host to gain remote access or worse.
+In security tip 7 further down we'll show you how to ensure privileged mode is prohibited through the security context.
 __Preventative Steps__:
 In securely-modified/node-app/Dockerfile I've added the following as the last line which defines the user that the container should run as.
 ```